manoja328/VQD_dataset/README.md

 # VQD_dataset

-The VQD dataset contains two splits train and val.
+The VQD dataset zipped files contains two splits train and val in json file format.
 Each split contains the following examples fields:

 ```
 {'question': 'Where is the dining table in the image?',